 From startups and small businesses to huge brands, every business can benefit from an e-commerce website, where they can sell their products or services.
 In today’s competitive and convenience-focused society, no longer do consumers want to go out to buy items, instead, consumers want to shop from the comfort of their own homes, making e-commerce a perfect solution for both businesses and buyers.

-But while setting up an online store might seem complicated and time-consuming, it’s actually not too difficult.
+But while setting up an e-commerce website might seem complicated and time-consuming, it’s actually not too difficult.

 Getting your business up and selling is possible with Website Express.
-This powerful product allows you to quickly and easily create a website and online store powered by WordPress and WooCommerce.
+This powerful product allows you to quickly and easily create an e-commerce website powered by WordPress and WooCommerce.
 To make the transition to e-commerce seamless, we also have a visual builder within every Website Express account.
 This allows you to design and create beautiful websites without having to write a single line of code.

 - A Website Express account